nmxmxh/master-ovasabi/docs/generated/internal/service/README.md

 EmitEvent emits an event to the Nexus event bus.

+##### EmitEventWithLogging

+EmitEventWithLogging emits an event to Nexus and logs the outcome, orchestrating errors with graceful.

 ##### SubscribeEvents

 SubscribeEvents subscribes to events from the Nexus event bus.